 Mission Climate Neutral Cities 2030

-Viable Cities' mission is Climate Neutral Cities 2030 with a good life for all within the boundaries of the planet.
+Viable Cities' mission is Climate Neutral Cities 2030 with a good life for all within the planetary boundaries.
 The Climate Neutral Cities 2030 initiativeis therefore the biggest thing we are working on.
-Within the initiative, 23 Swedish cities are working together with several national government agencies and Viable Cities to take the lead in the climate transition.
-The cities have taken it upon themselves to test new approaches and solutions, to learn from each other and to work towards the mission: to create cities that work well for the people who live in them, that are good for the economy of citizens, businesses and society - and - that are good for the climate.
+Within the initiative, 48 Swedish cities are working together with several national government agencies and Viable Cities to lead the way in the climate transition.
+Cities have taken it upon themselves to test new approaches and solutions, to learn from each other and to work towards the mission: to create cities that work well for the people who live in them, that are good for the economy of citizens, businesses and society - and - that are good for the climate.
 This is not an easy task, nor is there a blueprint for how to do it.
-Major changes are needed throughout society if we are to meet the climate targets and save the planet.
-Doing what we have always done is no longer possible, we need to work in completely new ways.
+Major changes are needed across society if we are to meet our climate targets and save the planet.
+Doing things the way we have always done them is no longer an option, we need to work in completely new ways.

 We focus on cities and municipalities because they are in a great position to involve local actors and make decisions within their geographical area.
 In addition to the municipality, many other actors are important for the local transition journey, such as SSAB in Borlänge or the petroleum industry in Gothenburg.
 A local mobilization of business, civil society, citizens and universities is needed to achieve the climate and sustainability goals.
 This is why we talk about cities and not municipalities.
 Municipalities can lead the work, but all other actors also need to be involved in the mobilization.
 By bringing cities together to work together and learn from each other, we accelerate the local transition journey.